cs3216/cs3216.github.io/coursework/product-design/index.md

 - [12 Great Landing Page Examples You'll Want to Copy](https://blog.hubspot.com/marketing/fantastic-landing-page-examples)

 <div class="box">
   <strong class="milestone-counter">Milestone 10:</strong> Design and launch a landing page for your app that is publicly accessible.
 You should consider hosting it on <a href="https://pages.github.com/">GitHub pages</a>, but you can host it anywhere that works and just let us have the URL.
-It should have a sign up form for users to indicate interest (it doesn't have to actually save any data).
+It should have a sign-up form for users to indicate interest (it doesn't have to actually save any data).
 </div>

 Use a CSS framework like [Bulma](https://bulma.io/) or [Bootstrap](https://getbootstrap.com/) to save yourself some time.
 Remember that the design has to be attractive and that your message has to be succinct!
 You can even consider landing page creators like [MailChimp landing pages](https://mailchimp.com/features/landing-pages/) to skip all the work.

 ### Marketing Strategy

 A landing page cannot effectively convert visitors into leads/users if there are no visitors to begin with!
-Going back to the movie trailers example, it would be like creating a movie trailer, but not showing it through public display screens and television advertisements.
+Going back to the movie trailers example, it would be like creating a movie trailer but not showing it through public display screens and television advertisements.
 Hence, you should think of some potential marketing strategies to get the word out about your app.

 Positive examples: